AlexQuigley/S.C.I.P.E./README.md

 Tutorial: https://www.youtube.com/watch?v=KZ3tIGHU314
 Documentation: https://discord.js.org/

+For documentation purposes, replace "client" with "SCIPE" in tutorials

 package.json -> cmd: npm init -y
 nodemon (For auto-updating the bot instead of needing to re-start it all the time) -> cmd: npm install -g nodemon